On this page

 }

-Part 7: The Longest Prefix Match Algorithm
+Part 7: Longest Prefix Match

 struct sr_rt longest_prefix_match(struct sr_instance* sr, uint32_t ip_addr)